Awareness Months

 - Damaging property

-Healthy relationships require all parties to recognize and respect boundaries.
+Healthy relationships require all parties to communicate, recognize, and respect boundaries.
 This includes recognizing when communication is unwanted or not reciprocated.
 For example, blocking someone on one social media platform is not an invitation to access that person on a different platform.
 If you are unsure whether your communication is welcomed, you should ask.
 Be sure to respect the response, especially if it is not the answer you hoped to receive.

 April is Sexual Assault Awareness Month (SAAM)